 Choosing a Vehicle Type

 There are several options to consider when purchasing a vehicle.
 Is it backpacker ready?
 Comfortable?
 What is the resale value?
 How many kilometers?
 What is the overall value/condition?
-Which type of vehicle should I purchase?
+Which type of vehicle should I buy?

 Sedan – Cheapest option, if planning to camp will need to carry a tent